 Our responsibilities to you:

 We aim for the highest standard of medical practice at all times.
-The Podiatrists undertake to maintain these standards through continuing audit of your care, peer assessment and through professional learning and development.
+The practitioners undertake to maintain these standards through continuing audit of your care, peer assessment and through professional learning and development.

 Your responsibilities to us: